Nearly 9 million immigrants in the United States are lawful permanent residents (green card holders) currently eligible to apply for U.S. citizenship.

 The national trends are worrisome.

 - The processing time for a citizenship application has surged over the past 2 years to over 10 months—double the processing time between 2012 and 2016.
+Note that the processing time for a citizenship application is from receipt through the oath ceremony, not approval of the application.

 - These processing times are almost sure to keep rising, because the government has not kept pace with the volume of incoming applications.
 After a 2-year spike in 2016–2017, the volume of citizenship applications returned to a typical level in 2018—but the government’s backlog processing efficiency remains at the lowest level in a decade.